ctx/ws-session/README.md

 * Get the code, export S_LIB_FOLDER=/path/to/code.
 * Read, install and adjust ws-session.rc.
+* Add the wrappers in the bin folder to your $PATH
 * For seamless integration in to your windowmanager, you can:
   * Bind a key to 'ws-session menu' to create new workspaces.
   * Bind a key to 'ws-session close' to close a workspace.